Bread Sauce

 Instructions

-• Turn the heat off and let it sit for 30 minutes, for the flavours to develop.
+• Then turn the heat off and take your pan off the hot hob.
+Let it sit for at least 30 minutes, for the flavours to develop.

 Notes